 They say that F-E-A-R has two meanings: “Forget Everything And Run” or “Face Everything And Rise”.

-It reminds us that doing up our shirt buttons was once a challenge; driving a car was once a challenge; running our first management meeting was once a challenge.
+It reminds us that doing up our shirt buttons was once a challenge; driving a car was once a challenge; running our first meeting was once a challenge.
 A challenge is just a word for a situation we haven’t learned to handle yet.
 Even rescuing people from a burning building doesn’t have to be a challenge if we have done it before or practiced enough.

-This is the third step on the journey to inner leadership.
+This is the third step on the journey to Inner Leadership.